atomictag/Kinetic.MultiTouch/README.md

 This code is provided "as is" by [oneoverzero GmbH](http://www.oneoverzero.net).

-Do what you want with it, have fun and be happy.
+Do whathever you want with it, have fun and be happy.